EL246/package_tree/README.md

 ## Running the tests

-To run the tests simply run the following commands in the project directory.
+JUnit and PowerMock testing frameworks were used for this project.
+To run the tests simply run the commands below in the project directory.
 Maven should be [installed](https://maven.apache.org/download.cgi) for this to work.
-JUnit and PowerMock testing frameworks were used for this project.

 ````
 mvn clean
 mvn test
 ````

-The provided `./do-package-tree_platform` test was also used as functional testing during the development process and to verify the solution.
+Additionally, the provided `./do-package-tree_platform` test was used as functional testing during the development process and to verify the solution.
 The program has been tested and runs successfully with a concurrency factor of over 100.